deanilvincent/ASP.NET-Core-with-Webpack-Babel-ES6-Starter-Project/README.md

 # License:

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the <a href="https://github.com/deanilvincent/ASP.NETCore-with-Webpack-Babel-ES6/blob/master/LICENSE.md>LICENSE.md</a> file for details